pcarbo/lbfgsb-matlab/README.md

 not possible to compute the posterior exactly.
 In this case, the optimization problem corresponds to minimizing the distance between the true posterior distribution and an approximate distribution.
-For more information, see the paper of Blei, Ng and Jordan, 2003 (4).
+For more information, see the paper of Blei, Ng and Jordan, 2003 (Note #4).
 In order to run this example, you will need to install the [lightspeed](http://research.microsoft.com/~minka/software/lightspeed) for MATLAB developed by Tom Minka at Microsoft Research.